-18. sometim In your opinion are injecting drug users afraid to call emergency teams es and why?
-19. will you If you have two calls at the same time - fracture and overdose - to which go and why? how mar How many calls about drug overdoses do you get on average per night and ny of them are responded to?
-Have you had complaints by an injecting drug user or his/her relatives about ormance of emergency teams and the measures that were undertaken?
-22. case, do If the emergency team does not go to provide first aid for an overdose you provide any consultations over the phone?
-23. Do you believe that it is necessary to respond to calls about drug overdose?
+18. In your opinion are injecting drug users afraid to call emergency team sometimes and why?
+19. If you have two calls at the same time - fracture and overdose - to which will you go and why?
+20. How many calls about drug overdoses do you get on average per night and how many of them are responded to?
+21. Have you had complaints by an injecting drug user or his/her relatives about the performance of emergency teams and the measures that were undertaken 22.
+If the emergency team does not go to provide first aid for an overdos case, do you provide any consultations over the phone?
+23. Do you believe that it is necessary to respond to calls about drug overdose 24.
 Do you believe that drug users abuse the emergency services?
-25. teams fo Is it necessary to establish additional services to organize visits of emergency or this type of call?
+25. Is it necessary to establish additional services to organize visits of emergenc teams for this type of call?